yifan-gu/bench_splice/README.md

 bench_splice
 ============

-A simple bench for splice vs read/write in C
+A simple bench comparision between sendfile, splice and read/write.

-** Please make sure you have enough space in /run/shm **

 To run: